usu-cidi/individual-quiz-data/README.md

 Running the program:

-Run the following command:
+* Run the following command:
 ```commandline
 python3 generateReport.py
 ```
 * The program will now begin running.
-Depending on the amount of students and quizzes in your course, it may take a while because of all the neccesary API calls.
+Depending on the amount of students and quizzes in your course, it may take a while because of all the necessary API calls.
   * My estimation is that it will take around .55 * (number of students * number of quizzes) seconds to run, depending on the number of attempts students are making on the quizzes
 * When the program is complete, the generated file should be opened in your default .csv application